EnricoBaivo/tv.baivo-anyflix-v2/anyflix-player/README.md

 ## License

 This project is for educational purposes.
-Netflix is a trademark of Netflix, Inc.
+Anyflix is a trademark of Anyflix, Inc.